jcalixte/rnrps/article/article.md

 `sync` has options, and if we adapt it for our game we want:

 - a live sync so we add the property `sync` to `true`,
-- a synchronisation that persists and retry when there are connection problems.
+- a synchronization that persists and retry when there are connection problems.
 So we put the `retry` prop to `true`.
-- We don't want to synchronise the whole database but only the current game!
+- We don't want to synchronize the whole database but only the current game!
 Hopefully, CouchDb and PouchDb can manage that for us with a [filtered replication](https://pouchdb.com/api.html#replication).
 There are many ways to do a filtered replication but the most efficient one is to give to `sync` the array of ids we want to listen to.

 For more details, I suggest you see the excelent [PouchDb documentation](https://pouchdb.com/guides/replication.html#setting-up-sync)